SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 This tutorial will show you the basics of how to use Ookii.CommandLine.
-It will show you how to create a basic application that parses the command line and shows usage help, how to customize some of the options--including the new long/short mode--and how to use subcommands.
+It will show you how to create a basic application that parses the command line and shows usage help, how to customize some of the options—including the new long/short mode—and how to use subcommands.

 Refer to the [documentation](README.md) for more detailed information.